ndrean/caching_an_api/README.md

 - [Mnesia](http://erlang.org/documentation/doc-5.2/pdf/mnesia-4.1.pdf)
 Mnesia is an in-build distributed in-memory and optionnally  disc persisted database build (node-based) for concurrency.
 It works both in memory (**with Ets**) and on disc.
 As Ets, it stores tuples.
 You can define tables whose structure is defined by a record type.
 In Mnesia, actions are wrapped within a **transaction**: if something goes wrong with executing a transaction, it will be rolled back and nothing will be saved on the database.
+The disc persistance is optional in Mnesia.
+Set `disc_copy: :disc_copy` or to `nil` in the "config.exs".

   - storage capacity: from the [doc](https://www.erlang.org/faq/mnesia.html), it is indicated that:
     - for ram_copies and disc_copies, the entire table is kept in memory, so data size is limited by available RAM.